Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Introduction

+Balancing these two approaches is vital, as over-exploitation can miss out on better settings, while over-exploration can waste resources.
+An ideal method would dynamically adjust this balance based on previous experiments, exploring new parameter spaces when necessary and exploiting known good areas when warranted.
+This adaptive approach ensures accurate characterization of the response surface within a limited experimental budget, ultimately enhancing the ability to achieve desired material properties in the manufacturing process.
+While delaying the detailed review of the related literature in Section~\ref{sec:literature}, we would like to point out that the dominating paradigm used nowadays is still the Bayesian optimization (BO) framework~\cite{frazier:2018}, despite the warnings~\cite{bull:2011, chen:2019} that the BO-driven approaches are generally greedy, attempting to hone in on optima too fast and overweighing exploitation over exploration.

+Along the line of finding a better balance between exploration and exploitation, we study the issue of handling the ``surprise observations'' and our research shows that reacting to surprises leads the system to react differently.
+Speaking colloquially, a surprise is an observation disagreeing with one's current working hypothesis.
+But does a surprise observation mean the hypothesis is wrong or does it mean the observation is corrupted?
 Pertinent to surprise observations, the following questions need to be addressed: (1) how to define and quantify a surprise?
-This is to say, given an observation, when should artificial experimenter treats it as a surprise and when not?
+This is to say, given an observation, when should a sequential approach treats it as a surprise and when not?
 (2) how to react when a surprise is observed?
-(3) what impact, positive or negative, may there be when a surprise-reacting policy is used by the artificial experimenter?
+(3) what impact, positive or negative, may there be when a surprise-reacting policy is used?
+Integrating a surprise measure and devising a corresponding reaction mechanism are considered crucial for advancing autonomous systems~\cite{plataniotis:2022}.

-It turns out that there has been research in the field of information and computer science to provide a quantitative definition of surprises~\citep{baldi:2002, itti:2006, faraji:2018}.
-Two widely used ones are the Shannon surprise~\citep{baldi:2002} and Bayesian surprise~\citep{itti:2006}.
-In this article we do not intend to introduce new surprise definitions but plan to make use of the existing ones for our analysis an discussion.
-This does not mean that the current surprise definitions are perfect and having no need for improvement (they do need improvement).
-Rather it just means that as one of the first work on this topic we choose to dedicate more effort in addressing the other two questions posed above.
+It turns out that there has been research in the field of information and computer science to provide a quantitative definition of surprise~\cite{baldi:2002, itti:2006, faraji:2018}.
+Two widely used ones are the Shannon surprise~\cite{baldi:2002} and Bayesian surprise~\cite{itti:2006}.
+In this work, we do not intend to introduce new surprise definitions but plan to make use of the existing ones for our analysis.
+This does not mean that the current surprise definitions are perfect and have no need for improvement (they do need improvement).
+Rather it just means that as one of the first works on this topic, we choose to dedicate more effort in addressing the other two questions posed above.